Suite 1900 • Milwaukee, Wisconsin 53202

 The following articles are provided for informational purposes only.
-If you discover an article on divorce or family law related issues that may be of interest to our subscribers, please e-mail me.
+If you discover an article on divorce or family law related issues that may be of interest to our subscribers, please contact us by using this form.

 The Amazon founder and his wife of 25 years, MacKenzie Bezos, split — and no one knows where the money’s going.
 (Bravo)

 The demise of a $70 million development project on the former railyard in downtown Sioux Falls has been blamed publicly on construction costs and parking issues.
 But court records tell another story.
 (Argus Leader)